MatthewGlass/SQLProjects/README.md

 ### 🧠 Overview
 This project focuses on cleaning and transforming a **housing dataset** to prepare it for analysis.
-It demonstrates SQL skills such as standardizing formats, splitting columns, and removing duplicates.
+It demonstrates SQL skills such as splitting columns, and removing duplicates.

 > **File:** Nashville Housing Project Script (Data Cleaning).sql